Overview of Tennessee Taxes

 Tennessee Property Tax

-If you are thinking about becoming a homeowner in Tennessee (or if you already are one), we’ve got good news: Tennessee has some of the lowest property taxes in the U.S. The median annual property tax paid by homeowners in Tennessee is just $1,024, ninth lowest in the country, and less than half the national average.
+If you are thinking about becoming a homeowner in Tennessee (or if you already are one), we’ve got good news: Tennessee has some of the lowest property taxes in the U.S. The median annual property tax paid by homeowners in Tennessee is just $1,088, 11th lowest in the country, and about half the national average.

 Those low taxes aren’t uniform across the state, however.
 In Memphis, Tennessee’s most populous city, rates are double the state average.
 Below, we’ll take a look the state’s most important property tax rules, and property tax rates from around the state.